Buu2004/VIETNAM_GDP_MODEL/README.md

 5. Gross domestic product at current prices divided by economic sector
 6. Consumer Price Index (CPI)
 7. Producer Price Index (PPI)
-8. Exchange Rate
-9. Foreign Direct Investment (FDI)
+8. Foreign Direct Investment (FDI)
-10. Labor Force 15 Years and Older
+9. Labor Force 15 Years and Older
-11. Natural Disaster
+10. Natural Disaster
-12. Population <br />
+11. Population <br />
 Thanks to scikit-learn Python library, I constructed 3 machine learning models which are Linear Regression, Ridge Regression and Support Vector Regression. <br />
 I ultilized GridSearchCV to find out the most effective parameters of each model.
 After that, I visualized the mean errors made by each model in the validation sets: